craigfurman/ansible-home/README.md

 ## Manual setup

-Ironically for an automation repo, I currently configure a few things on my work Mac laptop via the GUI.
+Ironically for an automation repo, I currently configure a few things on my mac(s) via the GUI.
 I figure that if these settings move / change their options / and removed, it'll be easier to learn that through the GUI.

 A lot of this is automatable (<https://mths.be/macos> /
 <https://github.com/mathiasbynens/dotfiles/blob/master/.macos>), and I might